cmarielorber/BeerStack/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 [BeerStack](https://socal-beerstack.herokuapp.com/) is designed to be a full-stack CMS-style blog site where it's user can interact with other users.
 Once login is authenticated, a user has access to their own dashboard where they can add beers to their cooler and add posts to the homepage and dashboard.
-[BeerStack](https://socal-beerstack.herokuapp.com/) is a work in progess and will evntually provide a space where users can comment, edit and delete their posts.
+[BeerStack](https://socal-beerstack.herokuapp.com/) is a work in progess and will eventually provide a space where users can comment, edit and delete their posts.
 [BeerStack](https://socal-beerstack.herokuapp.com/) is structured with the MVC paradigm using handlebars, bcrypt, express.sessions, sequelize, and more to create an optimized blogging experience.
 [BeerStack](https://socal-beerstack.herokuapp.com/) was inspired by it's sister project [So-Cal Brew Hopper](https://isaacagonzalez.github.io/Bootcamp-Project-1/) which is featured in our homepage.

 # Table of Contents